-In 2022, threshold, target and maximum levels for the performance factors that make up the Financial Factors were set to challenge management to achieve upper quartile performance, including with respect to consolidated revenue, consolidated net income, and consolidated EBITDA.
+In 2023, threshold, target and maximum levels for the performance factors that make up the Financial Factors were set to challenge management to achieve upper quartile performance, including with respect to consolidated revenue, consolidated net income, and consolidated EBITDA.

-Officers with company-wide responsibilities (Messrs.
-Vestjens, Parks and Anderson) were measured using consolidated performance.
-Mr. Chand, as Executive Vice President of Industrial Automation Solutions, was compensated based on the performance of the Industrial Automation segment.
-Mr. Mehrotra, who had company-wide responsibilities during his tenure as Senior Vice President, Sales and Marketing and now has specific responsibilities related to the Company's Broadband & 5G business as the Executive Vice President of
+Officers with company-wide responsibilities (Dr. Chand, Messrs.
+Parks and Anderson, and Ms. Tate) were measured using consolidated performance.
+Dr. Chand, during his tenure as Executive Vice President of Industrial Automation Solutions, was compensated based on the performance of the Industrial Automation segment.
+Mr. Lieser, who has responsibilities focused

-Broadband & 5G, was compensated on a mixture of consolidated and Broadband & 5G performance based on portion of the year he spent in each position.
+BELDEN 2024 Proxy Statement Page 23 on the Company's Industrial Automation Solutions platform, was compensated based on the Industrial Automations Solutions platform performance as well.
 The applicable factors and weighting percentages are set at the beginning of each performance period as depicted below and illustrated in further detail on Appendix I.